kamil-janusz-kalinowski/texture_analizer/README.md

 # Image Annotation and Dataset Creation Pipeline
 This repository contains a pipeline for creating annotations for images and generating a dataset from these annotations.
 It also includes tests for the models used in the pipeline.
+Work in progress...

 ## Overview
 The pipeline.py script is responsible for the entire process, which includes creating annotations for an image and generating a dataset from these annotations.
 It is designed to be flexible and scalable, allowing for easy adjustments and improvements.